1mpactin6/ProjectLazy/README.md

 (**Project Lazy: A project about Hacks**)

-#Planning
+## Planning

 1. Coding:
  a.
 Use code editors such as but not limited to VS Code, Cursor, and Windsurf
  b.
 Use related code AIs or built-in extensions to write code and modify

 2. Time Management:
  a.
 Finish the main codes and research about IXL by March
  b.
 Finish the main hack code or auto-answer by May
  c.
 Finalize the codes and publish the repository by July

-3. Time Control and Usage:
+4. Time Control and Usage:
  a.
 Finish everything by the Timeline deadline
  b.
 Make this project flexible

-#Research and Statistics
+## Research and Statistics:
 •	Use AIs such as Poe: IntegratedResearch, ChatGPT, and Gemini to write codes and analyze the JS in IXL that detects
 •	Use CurlWget and related JS and CSS capture extension to get the inside code.
 •	Use Google developer tool, FireFox developer tool, and Microsoft Edge developer tool to capture internet information, use WireShark and related Wifi capture application to capture the hashes and connects